rodrinoblega/tallertechnologies/README.md

 - The service will start at http://localhost:8080.

-- The project uses a database hosted in Neon.
+- The project uses a database hosted in Neon(https://neon.com).

 - Go automatically uses the DSN in main.go to connect to the database.